How to Put Out an Electrical Fire

 - Call a professional.
 If you cannot put out the fire with the appropriate extinguishers, consider calling a professional crew, and wait for them to arrive before you do anything else.
 Electrical fires are very dangerous; therefore, they should be handled cautiously.

 Remember, it is critical to take caution when dealing with a fire caused by electricity.
 If you cannot be able to put out the flames, call for help from the professionals.
-Fire is never a fun experience, so ensure to take all the necessary precautions before it happens.
+Fire is never a fun experience considering the damage to the room's paint and the room in general, so ensure to take all the necessary precautions before it happens.